Enterprise-CMCS/managed-care-review/docs/technical-design/file-upload.md

 - Surfaces `fileItemsUpdate`  function -  this is used by parent components to attach validations and side effects
 - Surfaces `cleanFileItemsBeforeSave` function  - can be used by parent components to double check that the React state does not have file items in an invalid state and remove any mal-formatted items.
 - Responsible for determining form level error message in response to FileUpload state.
 - **Why use a hook with FileUpload?** Data binding in React is one way parent to child.
-In our case, the parent is a form ( something like `RateDetails.tsx` or `ContractDetails.tsx` which uses FileUpload and submits data from the component to the API when the form is complete).
+In our case, the parent is a form page ( something like `RateDetails.tsx` or `ContractDetails.tsx` which uses FileUpload and submits data from the component to the API when the form is complete).
 These parent components need to latch into the changing data to display form level validations if the user tries to continue or go back before file uploads are complete.
 A hook gives us a way to latch surface data back to the parent and re-use that behavior across the application.
 You could also achieve this by adding state individually to each parent.

 #### `ListWrapper.tsx` and `TableWrapper.tsx`